sara-nl/clouddocs/Windows.markdown

 >**NOTE:**
 >
 >We do **not** have any Windows licence or Windows distribution available for you.
 You will need to have these yourself.
+>
+>Users report these instructions work as well with Windows 10

 # Create a VM with Microsoft Windows